SystemsApproach/5G/arch.rst

 impossible to differentiate the level of service given to any particular end-to-end UE channel.
 This is a limitation of 4G that 5G has ambitions to correct.

+Support for mobility can now be understood as the process of re-executing one or more of the steps shown in :numref:`Figure %s
+<fig-secure>` as the UE moves throughout the RAN.
+The unauthenticated
+link indicated by (1) allows the UE to be known to all Base Station within range.
+(We refer to these as *potential links* in later chapters.)
+Based on the signal's measured CQI, the Base Stations communicate directly with each other to make a handover decision.
+Once made, the decision is then communicated to the Mobile Core, re-triggering the setup functions indicated by (3), which in turn re-builds the user plane tunnel between the Base Station and the SGW shown in :numref:`Figure %s <fig-per-hop>` (or correspondingly, between the Base Station and the UPF in 5G).
+One of the most unique features of the cellular network is that the Mobile Core's user plane (e.g., UPF in 5G) buffers data during the handover transition, avoiding dropped packets and subsequent end-to-end retransmissions.

+In other words, the cellular network maintains the *UE session* in the face of mobility (corresponding to the control and data channels depicted by (2) and (4) in :numref:`Figure %s <fig-secure>`, respectively), but it is able to do so only when the same Mobile Core serves the UE (i.e., only the Base Station changes).
+This would typically be the case for a UE moving within a metopolitan area.
+Moving between metro areas—and hence, between Mobile Cores—is indistinguishable from power cycling a UE.
+The UE is assigned a new IP address and no attempt is made to buffer and subsequently deliver in-flight data.
+Independent of mobility, but relevant to this discussion, any UE that becomes inactive for a period of time also loses its session, with a new session established and a new IP address assigned when the UE becomes active again.

+Note that this session-based approach can be traced to the cellular network's roots as a connection-oriented network.
+An interesting thought experiment is whether the Mobile Core will continue to evolve so as to better match the connectionless assumptions of the Internet protocols that typically run on top of it.

 3.5 Deployment Options
 ----------------------